-The white space and page break at the end of a chapter is a dangerous place.
-It’s very easy to lose your reader there, unless you give them a reason to stay and turn the page.
+Approaching how to end a chapter is tricky territory.
+It’s very easy to lose your reader in the white space and page break there, unless you give them a reason to stay and turn the page.
 Distractions are always beckoning, and nowhere is your grasp on your audience more tenuous.

-What you never want to do with your chapter button is make your reader feel at peace.
+When you’re strategizing how to end a chapter, you never want to make your reader feel at peace.
 Unless it’s the last chapter.
 But if your reader thinks, at any other point in the book, “Wow, glad everything worked out,” they will put your book down.

 - Cliffhanger: stop in a place that pretty much guarantees a page-turn